 Today I am going to discuss how to evict a holdover tenant in the state of Florida.
 Specifically, I am going to talk about performing holdover tenant evictions in Sarasota County.
 These types of evictions can be somewhat confusing because the relevant Florida Statutes aren’t entirely clear on the process and requirements.

-I am a landlord tenant lawyer in Venice, Florida, and it is my hope that this article helps you understand how to approach a holdover tenant eviction.
+So you understand where I am coming from when I write this article, I am a landlord tenant lawyer in Venice, Florida.
+I represent clients throughout Sarasota, Manatee, and Charlotte counties in all manner of commercial and residential landlord / tenant matters.
+It is my hope that this article helps you understand how to approach a holdover tenant eviction.

-For more general information on evictions, I invite you to check out my evictions article.
+For more general information on evictions, I invite you to read my general evictions article.

 What is a Holdover Tenant?

 It’s important to first understand what a holdover tenant actually is.
 This is important because if you try to follow the eviction process for a holdover tenant, but the tenant isn’t actually a holdover, then you will run into problems.
-This could include not getting double damages if you are pursuing double rent, or that the court could refuse to rule in your favor in the eviction proceeding and your eviction gets delayed.
+This could include not getting double damages if you are pursuing double rent, or that the court could refuse to rule in your favor in the eviction proceeding and your case gets thrown out.

 A holdover tenant is a tenant who occupies the leased premises without the landlord’s permission after the lease has expired.
-If the term of the tenancy is not specified in a written agreement or lease, either party may terminate the lease by giving written notice.
-The amount of notice you need to provide depends on how often the tenant pays rent.
-If the tenant pays rent on a monthly basis, then the landlord needs to provide at least 15 days notice.
+If the term of the tenancy is not specified in a written lease, then either party may terminate the lease by giving written notice.
+The amount of notice you need to provide depends on how often the tenant pays rent or whether there is a notice provision in a written lease.
+If there is no notice provision in a written lease, and if the tenant pays rent on a monthly basis, then the landlord needs to provide at least 15 days’ notice prior to the day the rent is due in order to terminate the lease.

-Keep in mind that this has to be written notice.
+Keep in mind that this 15 day notice has to be written notice.
 A phone call or conversation with your tenant will not suffice.
-To be on the safe side, send a the tenant a regular or certified letter.
+To be on the safe side, hand deliver the notice, hire a process server to hand deliver the notice, or send the tenant certified letter.
 Don’t rely on email or text messages for your notice.
 If the lease expires or is terminated, and tenant remains beyond the term of tenancy, then the tenant is considered a holdover.

 The Landlord’s Rights When a Tenant is a Holdover